Basic Certificate in Women's Studies

 - University Online Application (Cal State Apply)

-All applicants to the program must first fill out an online application on Cal State Apply and pay the required fee by March 1.
+All applicants to the program must first fill out an online application on Cal State Apply and pay the required fee before February 1.
 An SDSU RED ID Number will then be assigned which allows tracking of application status online.

 - Office of Graduate Admissions Requirements

-Once you have been assigned a Red ID number, next, apply via Interfolio by April 1 (extended from the original March 1 deadline).
+Once you have been assigned a Red ID number, next, apply via Interfolio by February 15.

 This application will ask for general information as well as a Statement of Purpose and your unofficial transcripts.